pts/pdfsizeopt/README.txt

 ``Installation instructions and usage on Windows'').
 It will take less than 5 minutes.

+It's easy to install and run pdfsizeopt on a Mac (both Intel x86 processors and ARM processors with Apple Silicon are supported).
+If you have such a system, jump directly to the section ``Installation instructions and usage on macOS'' (*not* using Docker).
+It will take less than 5 minutes.

-It's possible to install and run pdfsizeopt on a Mac with an Intel processor (x86, not the most modern Macs with an M1 or M2 chip).
+Alternatively (but not recommended), it's possible to install and run pdfsizeopt on a Mac with an Intel processor (x86, not the most modern Macs with Apple Silicon (M1 or M2 chip)) or on a Linux system with an Intel processor.
 You need to install Docker first.
 After that, jump directly to the section ``Installation instructions and usage with Docker on Linux and macOS''.
 That will take less than 5 minutes.

-Currently there is no easy way to to run pdfsizeopt on a modern Mac with Apple Silicon (ARM processor, e.g. M1 or M2 chip).
-The instructions without Docker below don't work.
-The instructions with Docker below don't work either, because Docker is not able to run 32-bit Intel programs on Apple Silicon.
-See https://github.com/pts/pdfsizeopt/issues/154 for progress updates for Apple Silicon.

-If you are using an operating system other than Linux, Windows or macOS (on a computer with Intel processor), the easiest way to try pdfsizeopt is borrowing a friend's computer with Linux or Windows, or renting a Linux VM in the cloud.
-The reason why it's difficult to run pdfsizeopt on your system is because pdfsizeopt has some required dependencies, some of them are old versions (e.g. Python 2.4--2.7, Ghostscript 9.05), so you'll have to compile the right versions of the dependencies first, which may take several hours and lots of frustrating trial-and-error even for experienced hackers.
+If you are using an operating system other than Linux, Windows or macOS (on a computer with Intel processor), the easiest way to try pdfsizeopt is borrowing a friend's computer with Linux, Windows or macOS, or renting a Linux VM in the cloud.
+The reason why it's difficult to run pdfsizeopt on other kinds of systems is because pdfsizeopt has some required dependencies, some of them are old versions (e.g. Python 2.4--2.7, Ghostscript 9.05), so you'll have to compile the right versions of the dependencies first, which may take several hours and lots of frustrating trial-and-error even for experienced hackers.

 It's technically possible to port pdfsizeopt to other systems (and make it easy to install), but the author of pdfsizeopt doesn't have the free time to create and maintain such a port.
+As an FYI, see https://github.com/pts/pdfsizeopt/issues/154 about porting to Apple Silicon.

 Installation instructions and usage on Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~